Suchetreddy1198/Suchetreddy1198/README.md

 - 👋 Hi, I’m @Suchetreddy1198
 - 👀 I’m interested in data science
-- 💞️ I’m looking forward to some good opportunities
+- 💞️ I’m looking forward to some fresher job opportunities
-- 📫 How to reach me at: reddysuchet1198@gmail.com
+- 📫 How to reach me : reddysuchet1198@gmail.com

 <!---
 Suchetreddy1198/Suchetreddy1198 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.